mwganson/ThreadProfile/README.md

 ## Continuity
 What is this?
 This is a property of the underlying BSpline object.
 This is readonly and is only included for informational purposes.
 Normally, this should be C2 continuity.
 You can read more about smoothness <a href="https://en.wikipedia.org/wiki/Smoothness">here</a>.<br/>
 ## Version
-This is the version of the ThreadProfile workbench used to create the ThreadProfile object, not the version of the ThreadProfile workbench currently installed.
+This is the version of the ThreadProfile workbench used to create the ThreadProfile object, not the version of the ThreadProfile workbench currently installed.<br/>
+## Thread Count
+When a Helix is created using the Make Helix command the Height property of the Helix is set to a height such that Thread Count number of threads will be created.

 ## FAQ
 * Why is there a line running up the thread?<br/>